Rules and Data Policy

 Elegibilitiy and Participation

-§3: In order to be eligible to participate in IAAC you have to be at least 10 years old and you have to be a student (high school or university).
+§3: In order to be eligible to participate in IAAC you have to be a student (high school or university).
 There are no other restrictions and students from all grades and all countries are invited to participate!
 There are two age categories: (1) Under 18: Age from 10 to 17 years, (2) Over 18: Age from 18 years.

 §4: Students from both categories will receive the same problems in all rounds, however, students that are youths (18 years or older) will have to reach more points to qualify for the next round (e.g. to qualify for the pre-final round, students that are under 18 years have to reach 15 points and students that are over 18 years have to reach 20 points).